Tributes

 The Story of Elizabeth Cady Stanton & Susan B. Anthony

-Included in this documentary film by Ken Burns and Paul Barnes is some Shaker music.
-The soundtrack CD for Not for Ourselves Alone lists only one Shaker song:
+The soundtrack CD for Not For Ouselves Alone lists only one Shaker song:

-"Good Evening My Friends" (track 8 of the CD).
+"Good Evening My Friends" (track 8 on the CD)

 Actually there are TWO Shaker songs included on this track: